Why the Mayweather McGregor fight is big money

 Experts think Mayweather will win this handily even though he's 40 and McGregor is only 29.

-However, people are betting on McGregor.
-Whether it's because he's an underdog or because he's so dominant in MMA, 85% of all bets have been placed on McGregor winning.
+However, people are betting on McGregor en masse.
+Whether it's because he's an underdog or because he's so dominant in MMA, 85% of all bets have been placed on McGregor to win, according to Dave Mason, sportsbook brand manager for BetOnline.ag.

-Betting experts are saying this is the most heavily wagered bout ever.
+Sports betting is illegal in most of the U.S., save for Nevada, Oregon, Delaware and Montana, but betting experts say this is the most heavily wagered bout ever.

 Anticipation for the fight and McGregor's popularity with bettors is also an indicator of the growing popularity of Mixed Martial Arts and UFC.